gsamil/my-learning/udemy-aws-mls-c01/07_xgboost_gradient_boosted_trees.md

    - Scroll to the "Request Quota Increase" section.
    - If the current quota value is 0, request an increase to 1.

-### Additional Resources and References
+### Additional Resources
-- **Instructions on Quota Increase**: Detailed instructions are available at [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).
+- Detailed instructions are available at [Requesting a Quota Increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html).
-- **SageMaker Service Quotas Page**: For more information, visit the [SageMaker Service Quotas Page](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html).
-It provides details on default SageMaker quotas for new accounts and guides on requesting an increase if you've exceeded your quota.
+- For more information, visit the [SageMaker Service Quotas Page](https://docs.aws.amazon.com/general/latest/gr/sagemaker.html).

 ## Labs - Using SageMaker Provided Algorithms